-Input from medical professionals in legal cases has become increasingly more important and common, and many professional medical societies (American College of Obstetrics and Gynecology, American College of Emergency Physicians, American Academy of Pediatrics, American Society of General Surgeons, American Association of Neurologic Surgeons, American Academy of Orthopedic Surgeons, American Academy of Ophthalmology, American College of Cardiology, and American College of Radiology) have addressed the issue with recommendations or guidelines.
+Evidence-based and experience-based opinions from medical professionals in legal cases have become increasingly important and common.
+Many professional medical societies (American College of Obstetrics and Gynecology, American College of Emergency Physicians, American Academy of Pediatrics, American Society of General Surgeons, American Association of Neurologic Surgeons, American Academy of Orthopedic Surgeons, American Academy of Ophthalmology, American College of Cardiology, and American College of Radiology) have addressed the issue with recommendations or guidelines.

 Of all of the potential liabilities in medical malpractice, medical negligence is the most common.
 Medical negligence requires that the plaintiff establish the following elements:

 There are several possible outcomes from a medical intervention; the condition improves, the condition worsens, and the condition remains unchanged.
 A deterioration in the patient’s condition does not necessarily indicate medical negligence.
 The three above outcomes are possible with appropriate care and treatment.
-Medical negligence can not be determined solely from an unexpected result, a bad result, a failure to cure, a failure to recover or any other situation which might indicate a lack of success of the intervention or care.
+Medical negligence cannot be determined solely from an unexpected result, an unacceptable result, a failure to cure, a failure to recover or any other situation which might indicate a lack of success of the intervention or care.

 The burden of proof is different in civil cases than in criminal cases.
 In civil cases, the plaintiff must convince the jury of its position with a preponderance of the evidence.
 A preponderance of the evidence means at least 51%.
 Therefore, the jurors in a medical negligence case must be convinced that the argument and evidence provided by the plaintiff are more plausible as the proximate cause of the alleged injury than the argument and evidence provided by the defendant.

 In the United States judicial system, the expert witness has an essential function in determining medical negligence.
-The role of the expert witness testimony in medical malpractices cases is three-fold.
+The role of the expert witness testimony in medical malpractice cases is three-fold.
 The expert witness is called on to establish the standard of care applicable to that specific case.
-The expert is then asked to provide an opinion regarding whether there was a deviation from the standard of care.
-Lastly, if it has been determined that there was a deviation from the standard of care, the expert witness may be asked to offer an opinion as to whether that deviation from the standard of care could have resulted in the cause of the patient’s alleged injury.
+The expert is then asked to provide an opinion regarding any deviation from the standard of care.
+Lastly, if it is determined that there was a deviation from the standard of care, the expert witness may be asked to offer an opinion as to whether that deviation from the standard of care could have resulted in the patient’s alleged injury.

 Processes of Expert Witness

 The involvement of the expert witness in medical malpractice cases can take many different forms.
-The expert witness may be used to evaluate the merits of a claim before filing legal action.
-The expert witness may be asked to review the case and the medical records and provide a written opinion regarding the standard of care, deviation from the standard of care.
-If the case continues, the expert will most likely be required to be deposed.
+The expert witness may be asked to evaluate the merits of a claim before legal action is filed.
+The expert witness may be tasked to review the medical records, provide a written opinion regarding the standard of care and any deviation from the standard of care.
+If the case continues, the expert will most likely be deposed.
 During a deposition, the expert witness provides recorded testimony, under oath, to the questions of attorneys from both sides.
 If the case goes to court, the expert witness will be required to provide testimony, under oath, to the judge or jury.

 The judge and jury rely on the expert witness to clarify the medical standards.
 Therefore the testimony should be clear, coherent, and consistent with the standard of care applicable at the time of the incident.

 The testimony of the expert witness is often a crucial component of a medical malpractice case.
-Therefore, the testimony must be objective, accurate, reliable and an appropriate analysis of the standard of care.
-One of the greatest concerns among the legal community regarding expert witnesses is that not all experts provide testimony that is ethical and supported by the scientific basis of medicine.
+Therefore, the testimony must be objective, accurate, reliable, and an appropriate analysis of the medical record as it relates to the standard of care.
+One of the most significant concerns among the legal community regarding expert witnesses is that not all experts provide testimony that is ethical and supported by scientific or medical evidence.